linemanjs/lineman/README.md

 │   └── some-spec.coffee    # <-- All the Jasmine specs you can write (JS or Coffee)
 └── vendor                  # <-- 3rd-party assets will be prepended or merged into the application ├── js                  # <-- 3rd-party Javascript
-    │   └── underscore.js   # <-- Underscore, because underscore is fantastic.
+    │   └── lodash.js       # <-- Lo-Dash, because Lo-Dash is fantastic.
     ├── img                 # <-- 3rd-party images (are merged into the 'img' folder inside of generated & dist) └── css                 # <-- 3rd-party CSS